bdim404/rime-dictionaries/README.md

 # rime-dictionaries

+Bdim's personal rime dictionaries repo.

-How to use on macOS:
+## How to use on macOS:

 ```shell
 cd ./Rime